 - A. Switch the waveform display type to Vectors (line display) or Dots

 - B. Enable/disable color grading

 - C. Set persistence

-- D. Clear display.
+- Clear display.
 The operation clears all waveforms displaying on the screen and clears persist

 - E. Set menu auto-hide time

 - F. Set the menu style to Embedded or Floating.
 When set to Embedded, the grid area will be compressed horizontally to display the complete waveform when the dialog box is displayed.
 When set to Floating, it will directly cover part of the grid area when the dialog box is displayed

 - G. Select the grid type (Full Grid, Light Grid, and No Grid)

 - H. Set the trace intensity (0~100%)

-- Set the backlight (0~100%)
+- Set LCD Brightness (0~100%)

 - J. Set the graticule brightness (0~100%)

-- K. Set the LED brightness (10~100%)
+- K. Display the axis labels

-- L. Customize the colors of waveforms
+- L. Set the font displayed by the system

-- M. Display the axis labels